-Bang Pae waterfall (Bangpae Waterfall) is one of the only four known waterfalls in Phuket, maybe five if you include a tiny one in Layan Bay, but only two are significant: Bang Pae and Tonsai Waterfall.
+Bang Pae waterfall (Bangpae waterfall) is one of the only four known waterfalls in Phuket, maybe five if you include a tiny one in Layan Bay, but only two are significant: Bang Pae and Tonsai Waterfall.
 Both are in the same east Phuket area and both are part of a National Park which means that an entry fee will be required.
-The entry fee has long been a big discussion topic as locals pay 20 baht and ‘Farangs’ which means you, will pay 200.
+The entry fee has long been a big discussion topic as locals pay 20 baht and ‘Farang’ which means you, will pay 200 baht.
 In a way it’s not illogical when you know the average salary of most Thais.

 Bang Pae waterfall is easy to reach, easy to park and doesn’t required long or hard walk.
 On the way you will probably see Thai teens and families playing in the stream.